 The arrangement of all mechanical systems has been done with the need for proper maintenance in mind.
 Every piece of equipment is accessible, and there are places for mechanics to stand and place their tools without damaging vital gear.
 An optional engine room air conditioning system is available, a detail that will not go unnoticed by the vessel's mechanic.

 Main access is through the outside engine room hatch and down a set of curved stainless and teak steps.
 There are two additional cockpit hatches that allow quick access to stowed gear.
 All battery selection switches are located on a bulkhead for easy, instant identification, and a separate 12-volt DC distribution panel specific to the systems in the engine room is nearby.
-Two freshwater pumps, one AC and one DC, are installed and plumbed, providing instant switchover capability in case of failure.
+Two freshwater pumps are installed and plumbed, providing instant switchover capability in case of failure.

 The forward console area has been designed to accommodate a full array of today's modern electronics, and easy accessibility has been built in to allow for service and eventual upgrades.
 The electrical distribution panels are below the main controls and are hinged and illuminated for access and service.

 There is an ongoing process at Fleming Yachts to constantly refine our designs and incorporate improvements to each and every vessel we build.
 By focusing on a limited number of models Flemings have become known as "The Ultimate Cruising Yacht."
-We invite you to see a Fleming up close at one of our dealers or to visit us at one of the many boats shows we attend.
-Please check our Calendar of Events Owner's Site for the dates and locations of shows we'll be attending.
+We invite you to see a Fleming up close at one of our dealers or to visit us at one of the many boat shows we attend.
+Please check our Calendar of Events.